adamghanim/adamghanim/README.md

 - 👋 Hi, I’m @adamghanim
 - 👀 I’m interested in learning new stuff ever day
-- 🌱 I’m currently learning html,css,javascript
+- 🌱 Economics and Management student specializing in Information Systems.
+Passionate about data analysis, software development, and creating innovative technological solutions to improve and manage business processes.
+My focus is on utilizing advanced tools in analytics and business intelligence to make data-driven decisions.
-- 💞️ I’m looking to collaborate on a student positon
+- 💞️ I’m looking to collaborate on a junior postion
 - 📫 How to reach me adamghanim1012@gmail.com

 <!---